googlearchive/android-instant-apps/README.md

 `analytics` -> Usage of Firebase Analytics

-`config-splits` -> Introduces Configuration splits API
+`configuration-apk` -> Introduces Configuration APKs

 `cookie-api` -> Usage of the Cookie API